Restricting Entries to All-Pay Contests: Extension: A Two-Stage Model

+\begin{proposition}[Non-Existence] For any $n_2\in[2,n_1)$, there does not exist a symmetric and strictly increasing PBE in a two-stage SEC. \end{proposition} \begin{proof}[Proof Sketch] First, if the inflated ability \(v_i(a_i \mid n_2)\) is not increasing in \(a_i\) for all \(a_i \in [0,1]\), then by \Cref{thm_equilibrium strategy_general_prize}, no symmetric and strictly increasing equilibrium strategy exists in the second stage, which completes the proof for this case.

-\begin{proposition} There does not exist a symmetric and monotone PBE in any two-stage SEC. \end{proposition} \begin{proof}[Proof Sketch] The proof involves three steps. (i) We first assume that there exists such a symmetric and monotone equilibrium strategy in each stage, at the equilibrium path, the ranking of first-stage efforts has to be exactly the ranking of players' abilities.
-In this case, the posterior beliefs will be the same as those characterized in Proposition \ref{prop_post_belief}. (ii) Based on the assumption of symmetric and monotone PBE, the posterior beliefs only depend on players' abilities and are independent of first-stage efforts.
+When the inflated ability $v_i(a_i\mid n_2)$ is indeed always increasing in $a_i$ for all $a_i\in[0,1]$, our proof involves three steps. (i) We first assume that there exists such a symmetric and strictly increasing equilibrium strategy in each stage, at the equilibrium path, the ranking of first-stage efforts has to be exactly the ranking of players' abilities.
+In this case, the posterior beliefs will be the same as those characterized in Proposition \ref{prop_post_belief}. (ii) Based on the assumption of symmetric and strictly increasing PBE, the posterior beliefs only depend on players' abilities and are independent of first-stage efforts.
 Thus, backward induction can be used to derive the equilibrium strategies at both stages.
-We show that the equilibrium efforts at each stage are unique. (iii) Finally, we establish a contradiction by proving that, given that other players follow the above unique equilibrium strategies, there is \emph{always} an incentive for the player to deviate from her first-stage effort and changes her posterior belief, which violates the definition of PBE. \end{proof}
+We show that the equilibrium efforts at each stage are unique. (iii) Finally, we establish a contradiction by proving that, given that other players follow the above unique equilibrium strategies, there is \emph{always} an incentive for the player to deviate from her first-stage effort and change her posterior belief, which violates the definition of PBE. \end{proof}

-The difficulty to construct a symmetric and monotone PBE lies in the fact that if a player deviates from her first-stage strategy, her second-stage beliefs will change accordingly.
+The difficulty to construct a symmetric and strictly increasing PBE lies in the fact that if a player deviates from her first-stage strategy, her second-stage beliefs will change accordingly.
 This dependency makes it complicated to derive an equilibrium in a two-stage SEC.